Go Back

 I like to wash the turkey with cooled coffee.
 This helps remove some of the gamey taste of the turkey.
 Pour the coffee all over and rub into the turkey well.
 Rinse thoroughly with cold water.
 Proceed to clean the turkey with white vinegar or lemon juice.
 Allow the turkey to rest about 10 minutes with the vinegar/lemon juice on before rinsing with cold water.

+Drizzle annatto oil over the turkey and sprinkle with adobo before cooking.
 Cook the turkey breast side down if you prefer moist breasts.
 If you prefer crispy skin on top, cook breast side up.

 Cornstarch slurry: 1 tbsp cornstarch + 2 tbsp water.